Type keyword(s) to search

 Best Of

-As the WGA fights for fair wages, we're highlighting our favorite quotes from across the television spectrum.
+As the year comes to a close, we're once again highlighting our favorite quotes from across the TV landscape.

-• Poker Face, Abbott Elementary, and Succession (Photos: Peacock, ABC, HBO; Illustration: Primetimer)
+• Poker Face, Abbott Elementary, and Succession (Photos: Peacock, ABC, HBO; Primetimer graphic)

-Poker Face, Abbott Elementary, and Succession (Photos: Peacock, ABC, HBO; Illustration: Primetimer)
+Poker Face, Abbott Elementary, and Succession (Photos: Peacock, ABC, HBO; Primetimer graphic)

 If you've ever laughed out loud at a one-liner or audibly gasped at an unexpected plot twist, it's because of great writing.
 If you've been stunned by a poignant turn of phrase or felt seen by a certain storyline, it's because a writer took care to make it so.
 And if you've found yourself thinking about a show or felt compelled to re-watch it long after the final cut to black, chances are, it's because a team of writers were given the time and resources they needed to produce something special.